LEF - Teaching and Learning Enhancement Fund

 The Learning Enhancement Fund awards successful projects up to a maximum of $50,000.

 Proposals must be submitted electronically using the forms provided (below) to email@example.com.
-The application deadline has been extended to 4:00pm March 11th, 2022.
+The application deadline is 5:00pm March 3rd, 2023.

 The LEF competition considers proposals designed to support student academic success through projects that enhance student engagement, improve access and inclusion, and innovate the curriculum.
 We encourage evidence-based projects that: